sparrow-cloud/manual_stag/Writerside/topics/Analysis-Option.md

     - "*dev*"
 ```

+Please use a space instead of a tab.
 You can specify multiple items on the paths.
 The paths are not case-sensitive, and need to use `/` for delimiter, and can use `*` as wildcard for patterns.

 > **Tip**: The paths you entered in the **Excluded Path** only applies to **Code Analysis**.
 Thus, assets and issues analysed in the **Opensource Analysis** will be shown as they are.